shlevanto/text_file_compression/docs/implementation.md

 ```

 ### BWT
 Time complexity O(n log n) due to the sorting of the suffix array in encoding and sorting of the encoded string in the decoding method.
 Space complexity is case n^2, because the suffix array has rows equal to the strings length.
 When handling larger files, the string is divided into chunks and each chunk is then separately transformed.
 These chunks are parsed back to for a string, which is then compressed using RLE.
+The restoration is much more efficient than transformation.
+The LF-mapping is O(n log n) for time because it includes a sort and O(n) in space complexity.

 ```
 function transform(string)